fahadalbloshi1996/Hello-world/README.md

 This is My first repository on GitHub

-My name is fahad and i am Geographic information analyst i want to be a programmer, and i want to used in my major in futuer.
+My name is fahad and i am Geographic information system analyst. i want to be a programmer, and i want to used in my major in futuer.